Ergodicity: In statistical mechanics

 A physical system is said to be ergodic if any representative point of the system eventually comes to visit the entire volume of the system.
 For the above example, this implies that any given atom not only visits every part of the box $W \times H \times L$ with uniform probability, but it does so with every possible velocity, with probability given by the Boltzmann distribution for that velocity (so, uniform with respect to that measure).
 The ergodic hypothesis states that physical systems actually are ergodic.
-Multiple time scales are at work: gasses and liquids appear to be ergodic over short time scales.
+Multiple time scales are at work: gases and liquids appear to be ergodic over short time scales.
 Ergodicity in a solid can be viewed in terms of the vibrational modes or phonons, as obviously the atoms in a solid do not exchange locations.
 Glasses present a challenge to the ergodic hypothesis; time scales are assumed to be in the millions of years, but results are contentious.
 Spin glasses present particular difficulties.

 Formal mathematical proofs of ergodicity in statistical physics are hard to come by; most high-dimensional many-body systems are assumed to be ergodic, without mathematical proof.
 Exceptions include the dynamical billiards, which model billiard ball-type collisions of atoms in an ideal gas or plasma.
 The first hard-sphere ergodicity theorem was for Sinai's billiards, which considers two balls, one of them taken as being stationary, at the origin.
 As the second ball collides, it moves away; applying periodic boundary conditions, it then returns to collide again.
 By appeal to homogeneity, this return of the "second" ball can instead be taken to be "just some other atom" that has come into range, and is moving to collide with the atom at the origin (which can be taken to be just "any other atom".)
 This is one of the few formal proofs that exist; there are no equivalent statements e.g. for atoms in a liquid, interacting via van der Waals forces, even if it would be common sense to believe that such systems are ergodic (and mixing).
 More precise physical arguments can be made, though.